 Over the years, a number of pupils have preferred to take this opportunity rather than go with groups 715 as it is in the holidays and so avoids interfering with studies in Year 11.
 Last year, we had 3 pupils go and alongside Jo, our former Head Girl, Emily Staffiere, was a leader.

 Year 10 pupils set off very early on the Monday of February half term for a week’s pilgrimage to Rome.
 After the very wet and windy weather of January and February, blue skies, warm sun and pleasant temperatures came as a wonderful change in the Eternal City.

 Highlights of the trip were the Colosseum, Vatican Museum, The Pantheon and the Dome of St Peter’s (9 intrepid pupils, Miss Easton and Jo climbed the 537 steps to the very top!).

 We were unlucky that Pope Francis was away in Mexico so we were unable to have a Papal audience.
 We did have the opportunity to enter through not one but three Holy Doors, including the Basilica of St Peter (see picture to the right) where Pope Francis launched the Year of Mercy.

-We were so fortunate to have Fr David Parmiter with us who having lived in Rome for a number of years was able to act as our Guide on a number of occasions.
+We were so fortunate to have Fr David Parmiter with us who, having lived in Rome for a number of years, was able to act as our Guide on a number of occasions.
 Rome is truly a beautiful city, steeped in Catholic history.
-This trip will run on a bi-annual basis and be offered to both Year 10 and 11.
+This trip will run on a bi-annual basis and will be offered to both Year 10 and 11.

 Future plans – Combined MFL/Chaplaincy trips